-Some women using this medicine develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
+Some women using Repronex develop a condition called ovarian hyperstimulation syndrome (OHSS), especially after the first treatment.
 OHSS can be a life threatening condition.
-Stop using menotropins, do not have sexual intercourse, and call your doctor right away if you have any of the following symptoms of OHSS:
+Stop using Repronex, do not have sexual intercourse, and call your doctor right away if you have any of the following symptoms of OHSS:

 stomach pain, bloating;